-Feb 2020.
-Ethylene is primarily a petrochemically derived monomer used as a feedstock in the manufacture of plastics, fibers, and other organic chemicals that are ultimately consumed in the packaging, transportation, and construction industries, as well as a multitude of other industrial and consumer markets.
-Nondurable or consumable end uses—in particular, packaging—account for more than half of ethylene derivative consumption worldwide.
-One particular plastic resin, polyethylene, accounts for the majority of total ethylene consumption.
-Because ethylene is one of the largest-volume petrochemicals worldwide, with such a diverse derivative portfolio (including nondurable and durable end uses), ethylene consumption is sensitive to both economic and energy cycles.
-Moreover, because of its size and broad usage, ethylene is often used as a benchmark for the performance of the petrochemical industry as a whole.
+Apr 2021.
+Ethylene is primarily a petrochemically derived monomer used as a feedstock in the manufacture of plastics, fibers, and other organic chemicals that are ultimately consumed in the packaging, transportation, and construction industries, as well as many other industrial and consumer markets.
+Nondurable or consumable end uses—in particular, packaging—account for more than half of all ethylene derivative consumption worldwide.
+One particular plastic resin, polyethylene, accounts for most of the total ethylene consumption.
+Because ethylene is one of the largest-volume petrochemicals worldwide, with a diverse derivative portfolio (including nondurable and durable end uses), ethylene consumption is sensitive to both economic and energy cycles.
+Because of its size and broad usage, ethylene is also often used as a benchmark for the performance of the entire petrochemical industry.

 To view Abstract and Table of Contents click here.